ericholscher/ericholscher.com/site/blog/2016/nov/12/questions-at-conferences.rst

 It also removes the "I have a statement, not a question" problem, because all questions are filtered through an intermediary.

+This has a few benefits as well:

+* People are still able to ask the speaker for clarifiaction/explanation on parts of their talk publicly, and it benefits everyone
+* The speaker knows they won't get ambushed by the moderator
+* The moderator can blend the questions together into a narrative and group questions in a meaningful way

 I've seen this work quite well at conferences like `Django Under The Hood <https://djangounderthehood.com/>`_ and `PyDX <http://pydx.org/>`_

 Questions are your responsibility